 Since mutations cannot, by default produce new information, as has been demonstrated by the above examples, the evolutionists have no mechanism to produce new information.
 Therefore, there are limits to how much the genetic code can change and still be functional.
 This means that natural selection is limited in what it works with.
 It cannot work with something that does not exist.
 Until the information exists in the genetic code, natural selection cannot operate on it or influence it at all.

 This is a significant problem for evolutionary dogma.
 Natural selection is promoted as the primary mechanism of evolution.
-However, evolution requires unlimited change from a single celled progenitor to create all the variety we observe in the world.
+However, evolution requires an unlimited change from a single-celled progenitor to create all the variety we observe in the world.
 As we have demonstrated above, natural selection is limited by the availability of information in a population.
 If natural selection is limited, then it cannot be the mechanism that produces the variety we observe.

-Even worse, the evolutionist’s mechanism for providing new information, mutations, are completely unworkable, given the specified complexity of the genome.
+Even worse, the evolutionist’s mechanism for providing new information, mutations, is completely unworkable, given the specified complexity of the genome.
 The ability of the genome to be read in multiple directions and from multiple starting points means that a mutation no longer can be believed to affect just one trait.
 Instead, even if it were to be beneficial in one trait, the change that is made would also be deleterious to all the other traits involved in the reading frame.
 In other words, mutations represent a net loss of potential information and a net loss of function.
 While not all mutations are created equal, in that some of them do extensive damage, while others are nearly completely neutral, all mutations do degrade the genome.
-Further, as pointed out previously, unless the mutations are significant, in that they produce a phenotype that is either much more survivable, or much less survivable than the rest of the population.
+Further, as pointed out previously, unless the mutations are significant, in that they produce a phenotype that is either much more survivable or much less survivable than the rest of the population.
 We only observe the latter.
 Therefore, populations should be running downhill, and in fact, they are.
 Natural selection and mutations are not the answer for evolution.

 There are two forms of ribose.
 D-ribose is the naturally occurring form of ribose.
 L-ribose, its mirror image, is only produced in laboratory conditions so I will just use ribose for D-ribose in this book for simplicity.